Malta Aviation Museum

-Malta Aviation Museum is an aircraft museum situated on the site of the former Royal Air Force airfield in the village of Ta'Qali, on the island of Malta.
+Malta Aviation Museum is an aircraft museum situated on the site of the former Royal Air Force airfield RAF Ta Kali in the village of Ta'Qali, on the island of Malta.
 The museum, based in three hangars, covers the history of aviation on the island with exhibits, particularly from the Second World War and post-war periods.
 The museum is involved in the preservation and restoration of aircraft, some of which are in airworthy condition.

 The museum received two Romney huts from the former RAF Luqa in 2003.
 In 2021, a new Main Exhibition Hangar was funded by the EU.